-The festival of fasting and feasting - Navratri - is finally here.
-Chaitra Navratri marks the onset of summers and carries some religious connotations too.
+The festival of fasting and feasting - Navratri - is just around the corner.
+One of the most popular festivals among the Hindus, Navratri starts on 17th October 2020 and concludes on 25th October 2020.
 People, who observe Navratri religiously and fast throughout, turn to a lighter diet by giving up whole grains, onions and rice.
 It can be cumbersome to select a menu for all these nine days bhog as there is not much left to cook with.
 If there are kids in the family, it can be even more difficult to prepare separate meals for them.
 To make your life easier and let you celebrate this festival sans any stress, we list down some Navratri special recipes, which are not only healthy and but also cater to the appetite of the little ones.

 Here're Some Recipes That You Can Prepare For Your Kids During Fasting Days:

 Preparation - Soak sago in water for few hours till it turns soft.
 Heat milk in a large vessel and add sago to it.
 Let the milk boil and simmer down the gas.
 Keep cooking while stirring for 8-10 minutes.
 Add sugar, cardamom powder and nuts, and combine well.
 Turn off the heat and serve hot or let it cool first.

 Soak sago in water for few hours till it turns soft.

 1 cup kuttu flour (buckwheat)

 Preparation - Cut the potatoes into medium-sized cubes.
 In a separate bowl, add buckwheat, water, salt and pepper.
 Mix well till it turns into a thick batter.
 Now, heat oil or ghee in a kadhai.
 Place all the potatoes in the batter and fry the coated potatoes till they are crisp and golden in colour.
 Serve hot with mint chutney or tomato sauce.

 Also Read: How To Make A Delicious Navratri Thali At Home